Thermodynamic limit and $L^\infty$-convergence rate for the cubic-quintic Schr\"{o}dinger model: Preliminaries

 \section{Preliminaries}

-In this section, we give some basic result and aim to prove Theorem \ref{existence-boun}.
+In this section, we give some basic results and aim to prove Theorem \ref{existence-boun}.
 For $\mathcal{D}=\mathbb{R}^d$, the existence and uniqueness of ground state $\varPhi_N$ of $e(\mathbb{R}^d,N)$ (see \eqref{minN}) has already been considered in \cite{HB-83,HB-83A,JS-00,ARMAkillip,JJ-10,RMPar}.
 We summarize all of these results in the proposition below. \begin{pro} Assume that $\mathcal{D}=\mathbb{R}^d$ ($d=1,2,3$) and $N>0$.
-Then, there exists a critical mass $N_*(d)$ such that \begin{itemize} \item[\rm(i)] if $d=1$, there exists at least one non-negative minimizer of $e(\mathbb{R}^d,N)$ for $N>N_*(1)=0$.
+Then, there exists a critical mass $N_*(d)$ such that